ymatsunaga/mdtoolbox-doc/pmf.rst

    :alt: pmf
    :align: center

-Note that the kernel density estimator introduces some biases which smooth out the 'true' PDF surface.
-So, we should be careful especially when focusing on the barrier heights of PMF.
+Note that the kernel density estimator introduces some biases by smooth out the 'true' PDF surface by a gaussian kernel.
+So, we should be careful especially when focusing on small dips on the surface.
+Also, please note that ther current implementation does not support any periodic boundary conditions.
+Thus, PMF values close to the boundary are biased for periodic variables, such as dihedral angles.